microsauce/gravy/README.md

 A Gravy application can be as simple as a single script (application.groovy|js|coffee), but most Gravy applications will also employ modules, views (templates), static content (images, css, js), Java and Groovy sources, and custom configuration.
-To create an example application which demonstrates each of these additional conponents run the following command:
+To create a sample application which demonstrates each of these additional components run the following command:

 	$ gravy create [app-name] sample